Yellow perch: Habitat

-Yellow perch are commonly found in the littoral zones of both large and small lakes, but also inhabit slow-moving rivers and streams, brackish waters, and ponds.
-Due to human intervention, they are currently found in many man-made lakes, reservoirs, and river impoundments.
+Yellow perch are commonly found in the littoral zones of both large and small lakes, but also inhabit slow-moving rivers and streams, ponds, wetlands and even brackish waters.
+Due to human intervention, they are currently found in many man-made lakes, reservoirs and river impoundments.
 The perch are most abundant in lakes that may be warm or cool and are extremely productive in smaller lakes where they can dominate unless controlled by predation.